SignPath/website/docs/blog/_posts/2025-01-31-signing-office-macros-with-signpath.md

 ## Office Macros: Tailor made for compromise

 If you use Microsoft Office (and who doesn't these days?), you're familiar with macros -- tiny programs written in Visual Basic for Applications (VBA) that execute in Office documents.
 They are purely designed to make our lives easier, and that makes them vulnerable.
 When a user opens a document containing a macro, the macro inherits the same permissions as the user.
+You might be surprised to find out that macros can use the VBA SHELL command to run arbitrary commands and programs.
+The also have access to the VBA KILL command, which can be used to delete files.
+Even worse, macro bugs spread easily, hijacking commands such as "AutoOpen" to run whenever you open a file.
 Worse still, some macros leverage exploits that actually escalate privileges, making them an even greater threat.

+Modern versions of Microsoft Office much more restrictive.
+Office 2013 is set to disable all macros by default, providing a notification that the macro wasn't allowed to run.

 Why do hackers love them?